Rakib1514/Orbit-task-management-app/README.md

 ### 🎉 You’re all set!
 Open `http://localhost:5173/` in your browser to see the app in action.

-## 🤝 Contributing
-Feel free to fork the repository, create a feature branch, and submit a pull request!

-## 📄 License
-This project is licensed under the MIT License.

 ---
 Enjoy using **Orbit Task Management**! 🚀